History of Ireland in Timeline

 In a 2010 survey conducted on behalf of the Irish Times, 32% of respondents said they went to a religious service more than once per week.

-2010: Bundoran Hosts European Championship Surfing
+2010: Bundoran Hosted European Championship Surfing

 In 2011, Leinster won the Heineken Cup.

-June 2012: Martin McGuinness Shakes Hands with Queen Elizabeth II
+June 2012: Martin McGuinness shakes hands with Queen Elizabeth II

 In August 2012, Rory McIlroy won his 2nd major championship by winning the USPGA Championship by a record margin of 8 shots.